jdmar3/inls718/syllabus/index.md

 We will also be using and writing open source software and documentation in this class.
 Proper crediting of work and adherence to open licensing requirements is an important part of this course and will help us to better understand and avoid plagiarism and license violation.

-Please go through this tutorial and then <a href="mailto:john.d.martin.iii@unc.edu?=Plagiarism tutorial">email me</a> the result: [UNC LIbraries Plagiarism Tutorial](http://www.lib.unc.edu/plagiarism/).
+Please go through this tutorial and then <a href="mailto:john.d.martin.iii@unc.edu?subject=Plagiarism Tutorial">email me</a> the result: [UNC LIbraries Plagiarism Tutorial](http://www.lib.unc.edu/plagiarism/).

 ## Diversity and Inclusion